GianpaoloPascasi/pack-challange/README.md

 # Tests to watch
 I did some exaple tests in app\uploader-api\test\files.e2e-spec.ts (E2E) and app\uploader-api\src\files\files.service.spec.ts (Unit test).

-# What I hadn't time to do
+# What I hadn't time to do and other ideas
 - I did the best effort to give an example of bit wise file validation but I could add other file types and signatures.
-- Files could be scanned by an antivirus service (like virustotal api or something)
+- Files could be scanned by an antivirus service (like virustotal api or similar).
+- About multitenantcy this service could be replicated (both apis and database instances) for every provider (Pack or other companies) to avoid overloading one service with all the multimedia.
+- To handle heavy and frequent media uploads you can use streams and upload data direcly on clouds (eg S3).
+To avoid overloading the main api you can create one or more instances of a microservice that manages file uploads only and updates the File table record when the upload is complete.

 # Running
 Make sure to create a .env and a .env.test.docker file with the following structure: